The best coffee maker 2024: expert tested coffee machines

 Can espresso machines make regular coffee?

 Technically yes, because espresso is the base of all kinds of coffees.
-Espresso machines can be used to make an americano if they have the functionality to add hot water to a shot of espresso (which many machines do).
+Espresso machines can be used to make an americano if they have the functionality to add hot water to a shot of espresso (which many of the best coffee machines do).
 If you want to make milk-based drinks such as lattes or flat whites you’ll need to ensure that there’s a steam arm on the machine, or alternatively, you can purchase a separate milk frother.

 How do coffee makers work?

 With so many different types of coffee makers on offer, it’s no surprise that each type of machine works slightly differently.
-Here we focus on espresso machines and pod coffee makers but for a more detailed explanation, head to our feature on how coffee makers work
+Here we focus on espresso machines and pod coffee makers but for a more detailed explanation, head to our feature on how coffee makers work.

 Espresso machines work by using a pump to push pressurized water through coffee grounds so that it infuses with the water to make a smooth shot of espresso.
 If an espresso machine has a milk frother, it will use a boiler to push steam out of the machine which is then used to give the milk a velvety texture.
 Pod coffee makers work by using a compacted capsule of coffee and piercing a hole in the capsule.
 Hot water is then powered up through the machine and pushed through the capsule to create a coffee.
 Some more advanced pod machines, such as the Nespresso Vertuo Next, spin the coffee pod around at high speeds so that the contents evenly infuse with water for an even smoother cup of coffee.